Wurdyburd/RoadAndRuinPublicAccess/docs/Road and Ruin/BEGINNER'S GUIDE QUICK REFERENCE.md

 ________

-You can refer to [[EXAMPLE CHARACTERS]] to get an idea of what different types of characters can appear like.
+You can refer to [[EXAMPLES]] to get an idea of what different types of characters can appear like.